EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/plans/plan-26.md

 ## Aftermath

-Arya is hiding in the cave, Ix will find her if nobody else does.
+**Arya** is hiding in the cave, **Ix** will find her if nobody else does.
 She's tired, hungry, and scared.
 She claims that she was under some sort of influence until about two days ago when she suddenly lost her powers.

-A DC 15 Insight check will reveal that she's lying about being under an influence.
+A **DC 15 Insight** check will reveal that she's lying about being under an influence.
 She was doing this for the power that the dragon gave her.

 Ix carries with him a piece of stone horn -- he broke it off Garacan's head.
-He knows that to undo the petrification curse, he must kill the source.
+He knows that to undo the petrification curse, he **must kill the source**.
 He figured out it is Arya and will attempt to kill her.

 Arya will beg for her life, Ix will debate the group if they try to intervene.
 He can be driven to fight.

 If they search Ix, they will find a piece of paper with an address on it in Korban's Landing.
 This is his weapons stash.

+> 3810 Galler Way
+> Compartment 72B
+> The Old City
+> Korban's Landing
+> Password: ma's favorite song

 ## Midway